 Charlie Miles, Principal Consultant – Pink Elephant

 The digital landscape has changed the rules of business and has transformed how almost everything gets made, delivered, sold and bought.
-To keep pace, almost every organization has had to engage in some form of digital transformation.
+To keep pace, almost every organisation has had to engage in some form of digital transformation.
 What does this mean for IT service management?
 Since digital transformation starts with and relies on how IT services are delivered and managed – it means a lot.
 Are you ready?

 I had the chance to talk about these technologies this past February with practitioners, professionals, and tool vendors at Pink20, Pink Elephant’s IT Service Management Conference and Exhibition.
 Through our discussion, we were able to uncover a number of new(er) technologies that provide several benefits – and challenges – to service management.

 Some existing technologies available include chatbots, machine learning-based monitoring and event correlation, machine learning-based knowledge, and voice-activated knowledge (“Hey, Google”).
 These technologies promise the ability to free up human resources from routine tasks such as having to look up knowledge, manually identify and correlate events, and answering phones – at least initially.
 One of the potential dangers of implementing these technologies is the tendency for management to see them as a way to cut costs by reducing their headcount, instead of reallocating human resources to more value-based activities.